Leaving Care and Transition

 10. Education, Training and Employment

 Care leavers must be provided with access to high quality information, advice and guidance to inform their plans in order to progress into continuing education, training or employment.
 How this will be met should be included in the Pathway Plan.
 They should be offered work experience and other opportunities to allow them to test their career aspirations and needs.
 Career planning tools should be used to inform Pathway Plans.

 The local authority should make every effort not to disrupt a young person's education during their key stage 4 years, both in terms of their school and care placement unless the circumstances clearly require this (see also Education of Looked After and Previously Looked After Children Procedure, Avoidance of Disruption in Education).Placement arrangements for young people considering attending university, from their 18th birthday to the point they commence higher education courses, must be addressed and agreed well in advance of their 18th birthday.
 Plans need to be made for the vacation breaks.
 The local authority should not move a young person participating in a course of education during the academic year after their 18th birthday.

 Where young people are continuing with an education or training course beyond their 21st birthday, the practical and financial support being provided must continue to be set out in their Pathway Plan.

 Pathway Plans must set out accommodation arrangements, including financial arrangements during term time, short vacations and the long summer vacation.

 The 16-19 Bursary Fund helps 16-19 year olds continue in further education, where they might face financial barriers to participation such as the cost of transport, food or equipment.
 Young people in the defined group include those in care and care leavers.
-See the Education and Skills Funding Agency: 16 to 19 education: financial support for students.
+See the Education and Skills Funding Agency: 16 to 19 education: financial support for students (GOV.UK).